JennBoard/JennBoard/README.md

-### Just a quick little soundboard with random phrases from this herbivore ho named Jenn.
+### Welcome to the sound board of phrases I've collected from my best friend Jenn.

 <!--
 **JennBoard/JennBoard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.